nus-cs2103-AY2324S1/ip/docs/README.md

 ### Bye
 The `bye` command allows you to exit the task list application.
+All your modification to the tasks in the task list will be saved, and you can continue from where you left off when you launch the app again.
+## FAQ
+Q: How do I save my tasks?

-All your modification to the tasks in the task list will be saved in the data/duke.txt file.
+A: All your modification to the tasks in the task list will be saved in the data/duke.txt file.
 So please do not delete this file if you want to keep your tasks.

-## FAQ
-**Caution:** Avoid from modifying the program data in the data/duke.txt file.
+Q: Why could I only see 4 tasks in the list after I added 5 tasks?

+A: Due to the limitation of the window size, you can only see 4 tasks at a time.
+But I am working on a solution to this problem.

+Q: Why deadline must take YYYY-MM-DD as the format of the date, but event can take any format?

+A: Because most of the time the starting time and ending time of an event is going to be quite close and share quite some repetition in common, so I think it is more convenient to allow the user to input the date in any format.
+But for deadline, it is more likely that the deadline is on an exact day, so I think it is better to force the user to input the date in YYYY-MM-DD format.